YMC-22/smart-filter/readme.txt

 - Choice of different templates for filters and post cards.
 - Sorting posts on the frontend
 - Manual sorting of terms
+- Adding featured posts to the post grid
 - Customization of the color palette.
 - Adding a post search bar.
 - Typography customization.